-His occupation prior to military service recorded as that of a fisherman, Benjamin Bursey was a volunteer of the Seventh Recruitment Draft.
-He presented himself at the Church Lads Brigade Armoury in St. John's, capital city of the Dominion of Newfoundland on October 25 of 1915 in order to enlist and was thereupon engaged at the daily private soldier's rate of a single dollar, to which was to be added a ten-cent per diem Field Allowance.
+His occupation prior to military service recorded as that of a fisherman, James Gabriel Brown was a volunteer of the Seventh Recruitment Draft.
+He presented himself at the Church Lads Brigade Armoury in St. John's, capital city of the Dominion of Newfoundland, on November 16 of 1915, for a medical examination.
+It was a procedure which was to pronounce him as being... fit for Foreign Service.

+On the day following that medical assessment, November 17, and at the same venue, the CLB Armoury on Harvey Road, he was then to enlist.
+James Gabriel Brown was thereupon to be engaged at the daily private soldier's rate of a single dollar, to which was to be added a ten-cent per diem Field Allowance.